 Parking and Traffic: Official Policies and Regulations

-- Park in designated spaces only;
+- Park in designated spaces only, click here for campus parking map;

 - One vehicle per space;